-From the early 1970s until mid-2010, the spacious lower level of our Bayview home (email hidden)ly speakeasy called THE CRIB.
+From the early 1970s until mid-2010, the spacious lower level of our Bayview home was a high-spirited speakeasy called THE CRIB.

-What is now a huge, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, pinball machine, and access to a large backyard was for nearly 40 years a raucous, unlicensed neighborhood hangout full of gambling machines, vending machines, a full bar, and a small champagne room with mirrors on the ceiling and every wall.
+What is now a huge, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, pinball machine, and access to a large backyard was for nearly 40 years a raucous, unlicensed neighborhood hangout full of gambling and vending machines, and a small champagne room with mirrors on the ceiling and every wall.
 (Alas, that room is now a storage closet.)

 The space has a queen-size bed and a full-size futon, wireless internet (bring your own laptop), and a TV & DVD & VHS player.
 (No cable or local TV.)

-Your hosts are a married couple in their early 30s with two small boys, ages 3 and 5.
+Your hosts are a married couple in their early 30s with two young boys, ages 4 and 6.
 We also have a friendly, medium-sized border collie mix named Mo, who won't come downstairs during your stay, and can be crated as necessary.

 Our house is two blocks from SF's newest Muni light-rail train line: the T-Third Street train.
 This train goes directly to and from downtown San Francisco.
 Several buses stop near the house, too.

 We're an ideal spot for savvy, hardy, adventurous travelers in search of a truly unique and fun/funny experience.
 Tourists never come to Bayview, so all its charms are hidden charms — the good non-fancy restaurants & coffee spots, the parks, and the atmosphere.
 We're also good for travelers with a car or bikes.
-Parking is easy, and the heart of the Mission District is a non-hilly, 15-minute bike ride (or a 7-minute drive) away.
+Parking is easy by San Francisco standards, and the heart of the Mission District is a non-hilly, 15-minute bike ride (or a 7-minute drive) away.